Parking is available throughout the UW-Milwaukee Campus to everyone, including students, faculty, staff, and visitors.

 UPARK Surface Lot at Capitol and Humboldt

 Students who pay segregated fees can get a free permit, for the Capitol and Humboldt (UPARK) Surface Lot, online at uwm.edu/transportation/portallogin.
-Otherwise, the associated charge is $2.00 per day which may be paid at a pay station in Capitol and Humboldt (UPARK) Surface Lot or through the Parkmobile app.
-A permit are valid for a semester and may be purchased online for $35.81 per semester.
+Otherwise, the associated charge is $2.00 per day which may be paid at through the Parkmobile, Passport, or PayByPhone app.
+A permit is valid for a semester and may be purchased online.
+Vehicles parked on the lot without a permit or valid payment will be ticketed.

-Anyone with a valid Panthercard can ride the Prowl Line bus service, which takes riders from the lot to campus.
+Anyone with a valid Panthercard can ride the Prowl Line bus service, which takes the riders from UPARK to the campus.
 A PantherCard must be placed against the scanner for every ride.
+You must have a physical PantherCard; digital alternatives, such as the GET mobile app, are not supported.

 The average shuttle ride is 10 minutes, although it can be shorter or longer depending on traffic, weather, or mechanical concerns.